What to do if your student has severe allergies

 Reporting severe allergies

-If your student has a life-threatening allergy, you must complete the allergy health care plan before he/she can attend school.
-Your child’s school nurse will work with students, parents and health care providers to develop the plan.
+If your student has a life-threatening allergy, you must complete the Allergy Individual Health Plan (IHP) before they can attend school.
+The school nurse will work with the student, parent/guardian and the health care provider to develop the plan.

 Other forms that may be required include: